 If you're meeting with a financial advisor to go over your retirement plan, use this opportunity to ask questions about anything else you may be unsure about.

-“Ask questions about anything you don’t understand – this could be about the stock market in the current times, your goals or anything else on your mind,” said Chris Hogan, author, financial expert and host of “The Chris Hogan Show.”
-“You want a financial advisor with the heart of a teacher, someone who is willing to sit down with you and have your best interest in mind.
-If that’s not what you currently have, consider making a change.”
+"Ask questions about anything you don't understand - this could be about the stock market in the current times, your goals or anything else on your mind," said Chris Hogan, author and financial expert."You want a financial advisor with the heart of a teacher, someone who is willing to sit down with you and have your best interest in mind.
+If that's not what you currently have, consider making a change."

 Gabrielle Olya contributed to the reporting for this article.